American Idol: Season 22 (2024)

+Season 23 (2025)

+On May 10, 2024, ABC renewed the series for a twenty-third season; it was also announced the network was in-talks with "high-profile stars" to replace the outgoing Perry.
+On July 31, 2024, it was announced Seacrest would return as host, with Bryan and Richie returning as judges; Underwood was named as Perry's successor.
+The season premiered on March 9, 2025.
+On May 18, the season concluded, with Jamal Roberts crowned as the winner, with John Foster finishing as the runner-up and Breanna Nix placing third.

+Season 24 (2026)

+On May 9, 2025, it was announced the series had been renewed for a twenty-fourth season.
+Three months later, it was announced the season would premiere in January 2026, with Bryan, Richie, and Underwood returning as judges; Seacrest will return as host.

+On October 28, 2025, it was announced that the twenty-fourth season would premiere on January 26, 2026.

 Reception

 U.S. television ratings

 Seasonal rankings (based on average total viewers per episode) of American Idol.
 It holds the distinction of having the longest winning streak in the Nielsen annual television ratings; it became the highest-rated of all television programs in the United States overall for an unprecedented seven consecutive years, or eight consecutive (and total) years when either its performance or result show was ranked number one overall.